 Organizing your PhD at Computational Life Sciences (CLS)

-As a PhD in our group, you will be enrolled in the PhD school of Computational Life Sciences (CLS) which is a part of the Graduate School of Life Sciences (GSLS).
+As a PhD candidate in our group, you can enroll in the PhD school of Computational Life Sciences (CLS) which is a part of the Graduate School of Life Sciences (GSLS).

-Our PhD Program offers courses, seminars, winter schools, and social activities.
+Our PhD Program offers courses, seminars, winter schools, and social activities every other month.
 On top of that, the GSLS

 offers a great variety of courses via the newly installed